When To Seek Couples Counseling? Top 10 Signs You Need It

 7. You Are Going Through A Significant Life Change

-Life transitions can really shake up your relationship in unexpected ways.
+Life transitions can shift your relationship in ways you don’t always expect.

 8. You Feel The Relationship Is Ending